anmolsinghdev/anmolsinghdev/README.md

 # 💫 About Me:
 I’m a software engineer specializing in building and designing exceptional digital experiences.
-Currently, I’m focused on building website at Chetu Inc.<br>Expert in developing frontend user interfaces using React.js, HTML, CSS, and JavaScript Experienced in developing modern responsive web applications using the latest web technologies like Tailwind.
+Currently, I’m focused on building websites.<br>Expert in developing frontend user interfaces using React.js, HTML, CSS, and JavaScript Experienced in developing modern responsive web applications using the latest web technologies like Tailwind.
 Familiar with Vercel, and Heroku for deploying web applications Experienced in debugging and troubleshooting web applications for optimal performance.

 ## 🌐 Socials: